 Rory O’Connell is a London native, earning both bachelor’s and master’s degrees at King’s College London.
 In 2011, he came to the University of Chicago to complete a PhD in Philosophy.
 His areas of expertise are primarily in the Philosophy of Action and Ethics, but O’Connell also has strong interests in Ancient Philosophy and Immanuel Kant.
 His research is devoted to a series of fundamental questions that concern practical reason: the capacity through which we decide what we should do, and how we should do it.

 Nell Pach received her PhD in English from the University of Chicago in 2018.
-Her current book project incorporates non- and post-human theory and cognitive philosophy in investigating the presence of magical and numinous elements in 20th- and 21st-century transnational fiction.
+Her current book project incorporates non- and post-human theory and cognitive philosophy in investigating the presence of magical and numinous elements in twentieth- and twenty-first-century transnational fiction.
 Pach teaches literature courses on the fantastic, the virtual, and the conspiratorial, as well as teaching in the Human Being and Citizen sequence of the Humanities Core.

 Carmen Merport Quiñones